Roopam Sharma: Early life, education and research

-Roopam was born on May 24, 1995 in Faridabad, Haryana, India to Nirmal and Krishna Dutt Sharma.
+Sharma was born on May 24, 1995, in Faridabad, Haryana, India to Nirmal and Krishna Dutt Sharma.
 He has a brother Rahul and a sister Priyanka.
 He is an alumnus of Ryan International School, Faridabad and Modern Vidya Niketan, Faridabad and went on to study Bachelors of Technology in Computer Science and Engineering at Manav Rachna University in Faridabad, Haryana.
-Roopam began his research during his sophomore year of undergraduate school at Manav Rachna University.
+Sharma began his research during his sophomore year of undergraduate school at Manav Rachna University.

 Inventions

-Roopam's project Manovue, developed by Eyeluminati, is the world's first intelligent personal assisting system for the visually impaired.
+Sharma's project Manovue, developed by Eyeluminati, is the world's first intelligent personal assisting system for the visually impaired.
 The technology has three main functions: to enable the user to read printed text by simply pointing over the text; to help the user to navigate freely outside well known environment through haptic feedback; and to use a completely voice-controlled mobile phone application.